couchbaselabs/dcp-documentation/ryow.md

 ### Bucket

+A bucket keeps a certain set of items.
+Views can only index items within the same bucket.

 ### View

 An single index on top of the bucket.
 It can be a mapreduce or a spatial view.

 ### View Group

-A view group is a collection of views for one Bucket.
+A view group is a collection of views for one bucket.
 In Couchbase there's one view group for every type of index (mapreduce or spatial) per production design document (development views are a special case that don't matter for this specification).

-### Stateful

-### Stateless

 ### Item